Coconut Rum (Coquito) Tiramisu

 • After you’ve determined how many lady fingers you’ll need for each layer, dip the lady fingers into the coquito mixture.
 You’ll only want to lightly dip them for a second to not oversoak them.
 Line the bottom of the pan with lady fingers until completely covered.

-• Sprinkle 1 cup of coconut flakes on top of the cream and repeat the process.
+• Sprinkle 1 cup coconut flakes on top of the cream and repeat the process.

 • Soak the remainder of the lady fingers and build your second layer the same way you built your first.
 Add the remaining amount of cream on top of the second layer of lady fingers.
 Smooth it out.

-• Add 1 cup of coconut flake on top and allow it to set in the fridge for at least 12 hours.
+• Add 1 cup of coconut flakes on top and allow it to set in the fridge for at least 12 hours.

 What is coquito?